AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 _August 27, 2021_

+**Security enhancements**

+* Fixed a security issue to reinforce protection against Directory traversal attack attacks.
+(NEO-28547)

 **Improvements**

 * Following its end of life, Flash has been removed from all related Campaign features and components, and replaced with HTML5.
 The **Gauge** type of chart has been removed.
 (NEO-30330)
 * When designing an email message in text format (**Text content** tab), you can now use delimiters to enclose URLs for tracked links.
 This improvement ensures that URLs are not broken.
-* Following the migration to Tomcat 8, the IIS setup script has been updated to fix IIS integration issues.
-(NEO-31019)
 * When installing the client console on Windows, the installer now checks if there is a parent registry node and creates one if it is missing.
 This prevents potential issues when launching the console.
 (NEO-34854)
+* The tracking signature feature has been improved to prevent errors linked to the way third-party tools (email clients, internet browsers, etc.) handle special characters.
+URL parameters are now encoded.

 **Other changes**

-*
+* Previously deprecated CRM connectors have been removed from the interface.
+* Following the migration to Tomcat 8, the IIS setup script has been updated to fix IIS integration issues.
+(NEO-31019)

 **Patches**

-* Fixed an issue which prevented the Hot clicks report from working when offers are linked to the delivery.
+* Fixed an issue which prevented the Hot clicks report from working when offers were linked to the delivery.
 (NEO-26295)
 * Fixed an issue with the **Sub-worfklow** activity when its execution did not generate an output table.
 (NEO-36242)
+* Fixed various issues when exporting the **Descriptive analysis** report to PDF.
+(NEO-25847)
+* Fixed an issue which could lead to deliveries failing when using an external mail delivery.
+(NEO-37435)
+* Fixed an error when connecting to Microsoft CRM using web API.
+The error message has been removed since functionalities were not impacted.
+* Fixed a tracking log deduplication issue when the mid server was set as a relay between tracking and marketing servers.
+(NEO-36285)
+* Fixed a regression which prevented Vault from being used as a specific code store.
+* Fixed a regression which caused schema root node information from displaying.

 ## ![](assets/do-not-localize/green_2.png) Release 21.1.3 - Build 9330 {#release-21-1-3-build-9330}